ThisIsJustARandomGuy/dobson-star-tracker/README.md

 The Most important TODOs are as follows (in no particular order)
 + Documentation
++ Equatorial Mounts: Adding equatorial mounts would be rather easy, but I don't own one so it's difficult to test.
+Maybe someone is interested in providing a PR?
 + Board compatibility: Out-of-the-box support for Arduino Mega and Arduino Due with their respective RAMPS shields (Mostly done, Mega + RAMPS 1.4 and Due + modified RAMPS 1.4 work)
 + Time keeping: Handle big swings which could happen due to GPS issues
 + EEPROM: Store time and location in EEPROM (Mega) or Flash (Due); Provide a simple API for doing so